jmcgeeverC4/docs-slate/README.md

 # Slate Documentation build system for Control4

 This repository holds the [Slate](https://github.com/slatedocs/slate) tools and associated Control4-written scripts and assets to build Control4-branded documentation powered by Slate.
+The [LICENSE](./LICENSE) in this repository is the license statement for Slate.

 `build.sh` and `buildERB.py` are Copyright 2020 Wirepath Home Systems, LLC.
 All rights reserved.